 When sitting try to stand without aid (holding on to something example chair arms)stretch your arms out in front of you or hug yourself these two exercise helps to strengthen your legs.

-Our bones and joints support our every move, and it is easy to take them for granted Our skeleton is a living tissue and needs a constant supply of vitamins and nutrients.
+Our bones and joints support our every move, and it is easy to take them for granted Our skeleton is living tissue and needs a constant supply of vitamins and nutrients.
 And as we age we sometimes suffer from bone loss joint pain and inflammation.
 It is therefore very important that our bodies are receiving the proper nutrients that are needed to strengthen our bones and joints